Combined Sewer Overflow Reports & Requirements

 Consent Decree

-As of July 2013, Seattle has entered into a historic agreement, a Consent Decree (PDF), with the Environmental Protection Agency, Department of Justice, and the Washington State Department of Ecology to reduce sewer overflows (SSOs) and combined sewer overflows (CSOs).
-Some key points about the history and desired outcome include:
+In July 2013, Seattle entered into a Consent Decree (PDF) with the Environmental Protection Agency, Department of Justice, and the Washington State Department of Ecology to reduce sewer overflows (SSOs) and combined sewer overflows (CSOs).
+While Seattle had been reducing CSOs since the 1960s, our landmark Consent Decree required additional commitments.
+Our 2015 Plan to Protect Seattle’s Waterways was completed as a Consent Decree Requirement and included both a Long Term Control Plan for controlling CSOs and an Integrated Plan to also addressed stormwater pollution:

 Public Utilities